tarasowski/backend/dynamodb/000_database_introduction.md

 2. Example: One to many recursive relationship this is a referral relationship.
 Each customer might refer many other customers to us, but each customer is refered by a max. one other customer.
 This is 1:N recursive relationship
 3. Example: N:M in which a doctor might treat many other doctors, while each doctor might be treated by many other doctors as well.
 This is conceptually a N:M recurisive relationship

+# Database Lessons #6 of 8 - Database Administration